What is Purim?

-Purim is a holiday based on historical events that took place in ancient Persia about the 5th century B.C.
+Purim is a Jewish holiday based on historical events that took place in ancient Persia about the 5th century B.C.
 An evil advisor to King Ahasuerus named Haman wanted to kill all the Jews.
-His plan was foiled by the king’s new wife, Esther.
-Once she told her husband that she, too, was Jewish and got him to see the humanity in everyone.
-The plan was devised by her uncle Mordechai, for which he is celebrated as a hero of Purim alongside his niece.
+His plan was foiled by the king’s new wife, Esther, when she told her husband that she, too, was Jewish and got him to see the humanity in everyone.
+The plan was devised by her uncle, Mordechai, who, along with his niece, is celebrated as a hero of Purim.

-Purim means “lots” in Hebrew, like the kind you’d use for a lottery.
-The term was coined in the scroll that tells of the story of Purim and dates back to the time of the story.
+Purim in Hebrew means “lots,” like the kind you’d draw for a lottery.
+The term was coined in the scroll that tells of the story of Purim and dates back to the time the events happened.
 The word “lots” refers to the circumstances surrounding the history of the holiday, in which fate seemed to draw a horrible lot for Persia’s Jews.
 But, in a miraculous reversal, what seemed like certain doom turned into a celebration: The villain was punished, and love ultimately won.

 The official holiday of gift baskets